-When in operation, the base had many barracks and buildings, a huge six acre concrete rain water catchment area, water storage and communication systems.
-Today, some of the buildings house the Government Community College, but much of the base is abandoned.
+When in operation, North Base supported many barracks and buildings, a huge six acre concrete rain water catchment area, water storage and communication systems.
+Today, some of the buildings now house the Government Community College, yet much of the base is abandoned.

 Although partially fenced in, easy access to the North Base water collection area can be found by following the cliff paths from the lighthouse grounds.

 After John Glenn’s historic orbit of the Earth in 1962, his first landfall on dry ground was Grand Turk.
 The personnel and vessels of both NAVFAC 104 and South Base were involved in the recovery operations for the Mercury space mission and Friendship Seven space capsule.

 The Grand Turk NAVFAC base also played an important yet largely unknown role during the Cuban Missile Crisis.
-The T Building (communications unit) handled all outgoing communications from the U.S. Guantanamo Bay base until the blockade was lifted.
+The T Building (communications unit) handled all outgoing communications from the U.S. Guantanamo Bay base in Cuba until the blockade was lifted.
 The facilities also supported many flight crews stopping over on Grand Turk.